Nifty December 2021 futures trade at premium

 -

-Infosys, Wipro and Reliance Industries (RIL) were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Infosys and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.

 The December 2021 F&O contracts expires on 30 December 2021.